turbot/powerpipe-docs/docs/learn.md

 # Learn Powerpipe: Dashboards for DevOps!

-Powerpipe is an open-source tool from Turbot that enables DevOps teams to:
+Powerpipeee is an open-source tool from Turbot that enables DevOps teams to:

 - [Visualize cloud infrastructure](#visualize-cloud-infrastructure).
 Use pre-built dashboards — for AWS, Azure, GCP, Kubernetes, and more — to visualize your cloud resources and answer common questions about resource quantity, cost, usage, and relationships.